eurekasfray/particle/doc/sketch.md

 ## Character set

-* A legal program only contain only the characters specified by the character set.
+* A program shall only contain characters specified by the character set.

 ### Source encoding

-* The encoding of the input source is 7-bit ASCII.
+* The encoding of the input source shall support 7-bit ASCII, and shall not support any other encoding.

 ### Alphabets